vcerny01/website/content/notes/sand-talk/_index.md

 - **Read in**: 2021

 ### Review
-I can’t say I agree with everything, but it’s indeed a thought-provoking book offering an overview of aboriginal philosophy.
-It also describes some very relevant issues.
+I can’t say I agree with everything, but it’s indeed a thought-provoking book offering an overview of aboriginal philosophy touching some relevant issues.

 I heard about the book in this Jim Rutt Show [episode](https://www.jimruttshow.com/tyson-yunkaporta-1/).